About Shane Tarkington

 The move to Union Middle School had a lot of moving parts.
 PE clothes changes, class rooms across the school, lunch wherever he wanted.
 He blossomed from the experience!
 He had a core group of friends that come over that are typical and a few on the spectrum (he is still in contact with current 9th graders and the current 10th graders at Leigh High School).
 The Union philosophy (from the top down) embarrassed him and he felt safe and we felt lucky that he had so many people that looked out for him.
 A parent’s worst nightmare is the bully factor.
 He was getting his own lunch at school (not always healthy but what can you do).
 He went to his first dance at Halloween.
 I totally cried!
 Everyone was super nice and welcoming to him.
 Girls asked him to dance.
 It was an amazing night.
 At the end of the night he thanked me for helping him conquer his fear of the school dance.

 Freshman year at Leigh High School, Shane went to his first high school dance.
 Oh, for three hours he danced his heart out.
 He joined the video game club and the Sisters and Misters Club of Society.
-He might even add another one to the list.
+He has been taking high school in for all that he can.
 He is taking high school in for all that he can.
 We love that he wants so much to be apart of the typical social events.
 He has endured football games which he doesn’t even like to watch but because it’s what his friends are doing, he does it.
 They make posters and paint hand prints on their legs and arms.
 He is all in!

-In April we had our third annual art show for Autism in the Arts.
+In April we had our 5th Annual Autism in the Arts Show.
 It featured Shane’s art which he does with a private instructor.
-We bought autism awareness bracelets and he made sure everyone got one and showed off his art work.
-He was so proud.
-He sold 70 art pieces and made $13,000 from a raffle for Autism Speaks.
+We had autism awareness bracelets which Shane made sure that everyone got and proudly showed off his art work.
+He sold 90 pieces of art and other products such as greeting cards, totes, tea towels and phone case that have his art on them.
+With the help of the attendees we were able to raise $10,000 for Autism Speaks!!!

 We feel blessed to have him as a son.